Skip to main content

 If logs show:

-• the request reached /api/internal/rag/all-chunks
+• the request reached /api/internal/rag/retrieve

 • but the final hit count is 0